 “I can always count on Tomecca to be there for me whenever I need it.
 I count on her to give me the best advice, to guide me in the right direction, and to be a role model for me,” said Jada.

 Throughout her time at Meredith, Jada has embraced the strong, ambitious woman that she is and knows that this newfound confidence will better prepare her for her future.
+After graduation, she will be headed to basic training for the Air Force Reserves, a move that will help pay for future schooling as she continues to work toward her long-term goals.

 “I have learned at Meredith that it is okay to make mistakes and to admit when you are wrong,” said Jada.
 “I am a person that has many flaws and goes through many challenges, but that will not hold me back from being happy and successful.
 I have learned that I am perfectly imperfect.”